gongqilin/API/getting_started/obtaining_request_token.md

     </tr>
     <tr>
         <td>refresh_token</td>
-        <td>A token that may be used to obtain a new access tokens.
+        <td>A token that may be used to obtain new access tokens.
 Refresh tokens are valid until the user revokes access</td>
     </tr>
     <tr>
         <td>expires_in</td>